The trusted source for

-David Sklar, MD, FACEP, Professor of Emergency Medicine, Associate Dean, Graduate Medical Education, University of New Mexico School of Medicine, Albuquerque, New Mexico
+David Sklar, MD, FACEP, Distinguished Professor Emeritus, Emergency Medicine, University of New Mexico School of Medicine, Albuquerque, New Mexico

 Gregory A. Volturo, MD, FACEP, Chairman, Department of Emergency Medicine, Professor of Emergency Medicine and Medicine, University of Massachusetts Medical School, Worcester, Massachusetts

-Allan B. Wolfson, MD, FACEP, FACP, Program Director, Affiliated Residency in Emergency Medicine, Professor of Emergency Medicine, University of Pittsburgh, Pittsburgh, Pennsylvania
+Allan B. Wolfson, MD, FACEP, FACP, Vice Chair of Education, Department of Emergency Medicine, Professor of Emergency Medicine, Senior Advisor, GME Emergency Department Attending Physician, University of Pittsburgh, PA

 The objectives of Emergency Medicine Reports are to: